sujato/drafts/nilakkhana.md

 - **Emphasis**.
 Markdown treats `*asterisks*` and `_underscores_` as synonyms, both generating `<em>` tags.
 Let us distinguish them so that `*asterisks*` = `<em>` and `_underscores_` = `<i>`, used for foreign words.
 - **Numbered lists**.
 As per Markdown, use 1. … 2. … 3. … to mark the start of numbered list items.
 These occur inline with no line break in segments.

 In certain texts, mainly in the Anguttara Fours, I use lists within a segment.
 Markdown uses `\n\d.\s` or `\n\d)\s`.
 Since we do not have line breaks inside a segment, the logic is: If a segment starts with `1.\s`, then that and any following occurrences of `\d.\s` indicate the start of a numbered list item.
-Note that if each list item is a segment, standoff is used instead.
+Note that if each list item is a segment, standoff markup is used instead.

 ## Text-critical

 Traditionally, text-critical markup is often indicated with plain-text conventions.
 This may be seen on GRETIL, and we used it for bendall-cv.
-Given the range of text-critical markup, it will be a challenge to represent it all in markdown.
+Given the range of text-critical markup, it will be a challenge to represent it all.
 I am thinking here specifically about what can be used by our typists for DPCV.

 In the MD spirit, our conventions should aim to fulfill three requirements: